Empirical View

-Access to the Internet is almost universal in developed countries and although usage rates are much lower in the developing world, the trend is positive.
-The chart below shows that between 2004 and 2014 Sub-Saharan Africa saw a 1400% increase in internet users.
-While this increase is massive, user numbers still lag behind East Asia & Pacific and Europe and Central Asia.
+Access to the Internet is almost universal in developed countries and although usage rates are much lower in the developing world.
+The chart below shows the increasing number of internet users.

-A very recent development is the use of internet enabled mobile devices including phones and tablet computers.
-The chart below shows the slow rise of Internet use on mobile devices in the late 1990s which gave way to the dramatic increase in use of Internet on mobile devices throughout the 2000s.
+An even more recent development is the use of internet enabled mobile devices including phones and tablet computers.
+The chart below shows the slow rise until the the late 1990s which gave way to the dramatic increase in mobile device subscriptions in the beginning of the 21st century.

 # ARPNET: The Evolution of the Pre-Internet

 Before the World Wide Web there was ARPANET, the first working packet switching network which allowed users to communicate with each other using their computers.
 ARPANET was a major advance in technology made by scientists in the Network Working Group (NWG).
 ARPANET was funded by the Advanced Research Projects Agency (ARPA) which was formed by the government as a part research, part military agency.
 It is thought that the Soviet Union’s launch of Sputnik in 1957 sparked the U.S to form ARPA.
 Dr J.C.R Licklider was one of the trailblazers in moving computers beyond the batch processing computer system and into systems of interactive digital communication (ARPANET).
 Licklider created Information Processing Techniques (IPT), an office he dedicated to researching advancement in computer technologies.
 Notable research outside of ARPA was led by Paul Baron and Thomas Marill.
 What follows is a brief timeline of the major developments to ARPNET:2